 On 2nd May 1884 the first horse race meeting took place at Motukarara (then called Rabbit Island).
-Confined to galloping races, the meeting was under the banner of the Banks Peninsula Racing Club (BPRC) which was seemingly a merger of several local racing clubs including the Peninsula Racing Club, Peninsula Jockey Club and the Akaroa Racing Club that raced at other sites including Little River and Birdlings Flat.
+Confined to galloping races, the meeting was under the banner of the Banks Peninsula Racing Club (BPRC), which was seemingly a merger of several local racing clubs including the Peninsula Racing Club, Peninsula Jockey Club and the Akaroa Racing Club that raced at other sites including Little River and Birdlings Flat.

-As several people holding official positions on the racing club had strong interests in harness racing, harness racing events were included in several programmes run by the BPRC at Motukarara, prior to the formation of the Banks Peninsula Trotting Club (BPTC) in November 1950.
+As several people holding official positions on the racing club had strong interests in harness racing, it wasn’t long before harness races were included in the Motukarara programmes run by the racing club prior to the formation of the Banks peninsula Trotting Club (BPTC) in November 1950.
 The first club president was Cyril E. Gray.